 But the demands of a school run with two small children make it really difficult to get people and stuff to the required destination and also manage a bike.
 After trying various combinations of walking and pushing a bike, or a folding bike in the boot, I did what most people would do - I gave up and just took the car each day.

 Sometimes I’d leave the car at the school and walk the couple of miles to the office, but time doesn’t always allow that luxury.
-So I started mulling over having a bike I could take two children on with me, and still be able to ride on to work after the school run.
+So I started mulling over which bike I could have two children on with me, and still be able to ride on to work after the school run.

 There are many options - Dutch bakfiets (box bikes) with 3 wheels, trailers with child seats, and a whole range of cargo bike designs.